header-search-icon

 1. Provided all due premiums have been paid and the policy is in force.

-2. Tax benefits & exemptions are subject to conditions of the Income Tax Act, 1961 and its provisions.
-Tax Laws are subject to change from time to time.
-Customer is requested to seek tax advice from his Chartered Accountant or personal tax advisor with respect to his personal tax liabilities under the Income-tax law.
+2. The above are based on the current Income-tax law.
+Tax benefits are subject to changes in tax laws.
+Subject to conditions mentioned u/s 80C of the Income tax Act, 1961.
+The customer is requested to seek tax advice from his Chartered Accountant or personal tax advisor with respect to his personal tax liabilities under the Income-tax law.

 a. https://www.pfrda.org.in/myauth/admin/showimg.cshtml?ID=2170